rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 -   Sean Carroll on scientific epistemology: [debate with Hans Halvorson](https://www.youtube.com/watch?v=H864JH1tPYU#t=3930)

-### Scientific Realism

-TODO.
+-   Ontological implications of science.
 -   See the outline on [scientific realism](scientific-realism.html).
 -   Unless we have a collective conspiracy, probablistically justifying assumptions of uniformity.
--   Ontological implications of science.

 ### Naturalism, Reductionism, and Monism